-The head coach at the University of Louisville since 2007-08, Jeff Walz enters his fifth USA Basketball coaching assignment as head coach of the 2018 USA Women's U18 National Team.
+The head coach at the University of Louisville since 2007-08, Jeff Walz completed his fifth USA Basketball coaching assignment as head coach of the 2018 USA Women's U18 National Team, which he lead to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship.

 Previously, he was an assistant coach for the gold-medal winning 2014 USA Basketball Women’s U18 National Team and the 2015 USA Basketball Women’s U19 World Championship Team.
 This past summer, Walz served as a head coach for the 2017 USA Women's U23 National Team that captured the inaugural U24 Four Nations Tournament against Australia, Canada and host Japan in Tokyo.
 And, he was a court coach at the 2017 USA Women's National Team training camp in February.